12:32 15 February 2012

 We introduced a full no smoking policy at the Stadium from the start of season 2007/08 which includes all areas (seating, concourses, corporate hospitality lounges, toilets etc. There is no re-admittance if supporters want to leave the stadium to smoke.

 Huddersfield Town practices a zero tolerance policy towards racism and anti-Semitism.
-National anti-racism campaigns have been fully endorsed by the Club such as 'Lets Kick Racism out of Football' and Show Racism the Red Card'.
+National anti-racism campaigns have been fully endorsed by the Club such as Football vs. Homophobia, 'Lets Kick Racism out of Football' and Show Racism the Red Card'.
 Huddersfield Town are committed to meeting the Racial Equality Standard for professional football Clubs.

-Racial, homophobic, transphobic or other discriminatory abuse, chanting or harassment is strictly forbidden and will could result in arrest and/or ejection from the Ground.
+Racial, homophobic, transphobic or other discriminatory abuse, chanting or harassment is strictly forbidden and will result in arrest and/or ejection from the Ground.
 The Club may impose a ban for one or more matches.

 We make our customers' safety a top priority.
 We work closely with all parties.
 We meet with all our site partners at least every two weeks and in advance of all matches and events at the stadium for events planning and safety team meetings.